barchart/alerting-service-public/docs/content/quick_start.md

 #### Production

-The _production_ environment does not permit permit anonymous connections. **Contact Barchart at solutions@barchart.com or (866) 333-7587 for assistance configuring your account.**
+The _production_ environment does not permit anonymous connections. **Contact Barchart at solutions@barchart.com or (866) 333-7587 for assistance configuring your account.**

 ## Authorization